dog scratching an itch

 How to check whether it’s normal dirt or flea dirt

 It’s easy to mistake soil particles for flea droppings.
-To be sure what’s on your pet, grab a piece of wet tissue or kitchen paper and comb the pet’s hair and any specks of dirt onto it.
-If a reddish-brown halo forms around the specks of dirt, you’ll know these are flea droppings – which means your dog or cat definitely does have fleas and it’s time to use a flea treatment, if you haven’t already.
+To be sure of what’s on your dog, grab a piece of wet tissue or kitchen paper and comb your dog’s hair and any specks of dirt onto it.
+If a reddish-brown halo forms around the specks of dirt, you’ll know these are flea droppings – which means your dog definitely does have fleas and it’s time to use a flea treatment, if you haven’t already.

 Other signs to look out for

-• If pets are feeling the discomfort fleas can cause, some of these signs might be showing themselves.
-And if there’s an infestation going on, we might notice ourselves feeling some irritating itching too.
+• If your dog is feeling the discomfort fleas can cause, some of these signs might be showing themselves.
+And if there’s an infestation going on, the humans in the house may notice some irritating itching too.

 • Over-grooming